STEllAR-GROUP/hpx/docs/sphinx/why_hpx.rst

 -----------------------------------------------------

-Today's prevalently used programming model on parallel (multi-node) systems is
-|mpi|_.
-It is based on message passing (as the name implies), which means that
-the receiver has to be aware of a message about to come in.
+Today's prevalently used programming model on parallel (multi-node) systems is MPI.
+It is based on message passing (as the name implies), which means that the receiver has to be aware of a message about to come in.
 Both codes, the sender and the receiver, have to synchronize in order to perform the communication step.
 Even the newer, asynchronous interfaces require explicitly coding the algorithms around the required communication scheme.
-As a result, any more than trivial |mpi|_ application spends a considerable amount of time waiting for incoming messages, thus causing starvation and latencies to impede full resource utilization.
-The more complex and more dynamic the data structures and algorithms become, the larger are the adverse effects.
+As a result, any more than trivial MPI application spends a considerable amount of time waiting for incoming messages, thus, causing starvation and latencies to impede full resource utilization.
+The more complex and more dynamic the data structures and algorithms become, the larger the adverse effects.
 The community has discovered message-driven and (data-driven) methods of implementing algorithms a long time ago, and systems such as |charm_pp|_ already have integrated active messages demonstrating the validity of the concept.
-Message driven computation allows sending messages without requiring the receiver to actively wait for them.
-Any incoming message is handled asynchronously and triggers the encoded action by passing along arguments and---possibly---continuations. |hpx| combines this scheme with work queue-based scheduling as described above, which allows the system to overlap almost completely any communication with useful work, thereby minimizing latencies.
+Message driven computation allows for sending messages without requiring the receiver to actively wait for them.
+Any incoming message is handled asynchronously and triggers the encoded action by passing along arguments and---possibly---continuations. |hpx| combines this scheme with work-queue based scheduling as described above, which allows the system to almost completely overlap any communication with useful work, thereby minimizing latencies.